Why nonprofit organisations should consider cyber insurance

 Direct costs to respond

 Responding to a cyber event typically requires numerous direct costs, also known as first-party expenses.
-If a nonprofit organization experiences a data breach involving PII, it will require a prompt response and the need for additional legal counsel, forensic investigation, victim remediation, and notification to comply with regulatory requirements.
-Simple investigations can cost tens of thousands of dollars, while more complex matters can increase costs exponentially.
+If a nonprofit organisation experiences a data breach involving PII, it will require a prompt response and can trigger a need for additional legal counsel, forensic investigation, victim remediation, and notification to comply with regulatory requirements.
+Simple investigations can cost tens of thousands of pounds, while more complex matters can increase costs exponentially.

 Liability to others

-Navigating the patchwork of laws and regulations after a security incident or data breach is especially difficult for organizations that operate in a highly regulated industry.
-A data breach or security failure can trigger liability to third parties and cause bodily harm or injury, even if the management of financial records is outsourced and the organization is otherwise in compliance with applicable regulations.
+Navigating the patchwork of laws and regulations after a security incident or data breach is especially difficult for organisations that operate in a highly regulated industry.
+A data breach or security failure can trigger liability to third parties and cause bodily harm or injury, even if the management of financial records is outsourced and the organisation is otherwise in compliance with applicable regulations.

 Business interruption and reputation damage